-Unlike total SC length and single foci landscapes, our metrics of interference from 2COs are significant predictors of evolution in genome wide recombination rates.
-However, the pattern is in the opposite direction to our prediction; the high recombining strains have significantly stronger interference (instead of being predicted weaker interference).
-In the 2CO landscape, instead of observing weaker interference strength and two foci placed closer together on a single chromosomes, the two foci are spaced further apart.

-The mouse averages for both IFDraw and IFDnorm were significantly longer in the high recombining groups (t.test; p = 7.7410^{-7} for IFDnorm and p = 8.7810^{-6} for IFDraw).
-The pattern is confirmed with t.test comparing strains within musculus and molossinus (t.tests p =2.0410^{-5} and p= 0.17 for IFDnorm and 1.9410^{-4} 0.08 for IFDraw).

-The greater IFD measures in high recombing strains is confirmed by fitting both the IFDraw and IFDnorm into the linear model framework, where only the strain effects for the high recombining strains had significant p values (glm; p < 0.05).
-The similar patterns across the raw and normalized IFD values rule out differences in IFDraw measures, SC lengths and chromosome size as the major driver of this pattern.
-We determined that the main difference in IFDPER distribution across the high and low groups is an enrichment of IFDnorm observations under 30% in low recombining strains.
-The rate of IFDnorm below 30% range from 8.2% ( domesticusG) to 16% ( musculusKAZ) in the low recombining strains, while the high strains all had rates under 5% (0%, 1.3%, and 3.3% for musculusSKIVE, molossinusMSM, and musculusPWD respectively).
+Mouse averages for both IFDraw and IFDnorm are significantly longer in high-recombination strains (t-test; IFDnorm: p = 7.7410^{-7}; IFDraw: p = 8.7810^{-6}).
+This pattern is confirmed by separate comparisons within musculus (t-test; IFDnorm: p =2.0410^{-5}; IFDraw: p = 1.9410^{-4}) and within molossinus (IFDnorm: p= 0.17; IFDraw: p = 0.08).
+Similar results are seen with general linear models for both IFDraw and IFDnorm: only effects associated with high-recombination strains are significant (p < 0.05).
+That IFDraw and IFDnorm show similar patterns eliminates variation in SC lengths and bivalent sizes as primary explanations.
+We determined that the main difference in IFDnorm distributions between high-recombination and low-recombination strains is an enrichment of IFDnorm values under 30% in low-recombination strains.
+The frequency of IFDnorm values that fall below 30% ranges from 8.2% ( domesticusG) to 16% ( musculusKAZ) in low-recombination strains, whereas high-recombination strains all show such frequencies below 5% (0%, 1.3%, and 3.3% for musculusSKIVE, molossinusMSM, and musculusPWD, respectively).

+In summary, the level of interference is a significant predictor of evolution in the genome-wide recombination rate, but SC length and crossover position on 1CO bivalents are not.
+However, the pattern is in the opposite direction to our prediction: high-recombination strains have stronger interference.
+At least on 2CO bivalents, crossovers are spaced further apart when the genome-wide recombination rate is higher.

 Q2 Summary

 Our results show that the greater crossover interference is the strongest single bivalent-based predictor for the observed rapid evolution of mean MLH1 foci per cell.
 While these results do not conform initial predictions for how a recombination landscapes would accommodate more crossovers, the increased strength of interference aligns with our results on sex differences.
 The typical recombination landscapes for males and females results in divergence in the proportion of linked sites along chromosomes which segregate together.
 The stronger interference of the 2CO bivalents in the high recombining strains accentuates this effect.
 The measures of DSB and some comparisons of SC length between high and low recombining strains suggest that the SC length have evolved to be longer in high recombining strains, however this evolution of SC length is partially decoupled from the number of crossovers since similar amounts of SC length evolution are seen in low recombining strains.